zry656565/cocos-docs/manual/framework/html5/release-notes/v3.0rc3/release-note/en.md

 For JSB build, there are some restrictions :

-- [Android build] NDK version must be between r9d
+- [Android build] NDK version must be r9d
-- [iOS build] Xcode version must be 5.1 +
+- [iOS build] Xcode version must be 5.1.1 +

 ## More information